 - Engaged in wash sales

-- Are not sure if you need to file for any certain activities
+- Are not sure whether you need to file for any certain activities

-Generally speaking, you count capital gains in the year that the asset is sold.
-There are some exceptions, however.
-For example, if you bought your house in 2012 and sold it in 2016, you would file for the gain on you 2016 taxes.
+Generally speaking, you count capital gains in the year that the asset is sold, but there are exceptions.
+For example, if you bought your house in 2012 and sold it in 2022, you would file for the gain on your 2022 taxes.

 Steps to File Capital Gains Tax